 - More information: EDIFACT on Wikipedia

-XBill is a data exchange standard for electronic invoices, developed and provided by the "Coordination Office for IT Standards" (KoSIT).
-XInvoice is a purely structured data format where the contents of an invoice are are specified and can be automatically processed electronically.
+XRechnung is a data exchange standard for electronic invoices, developed and provided by the "Koordinierungsstelle für IT-Standards" (KoSIT).
+XRechnung is a purely structured data format in which the contents of an invoice are specified and can be automatically processed electronically.

 - Definition: An XML-based format for electronic invoices.

-- Application: Especially in the exchange with public clients in Germany.
+- Application: Especially in exchange with public authorities in Germany.

-Choosing the right file format depends heavily on the industry and individual requirements.
-However, it is advisable to choose modern and open standards, as these are often more flexible and future-proof.
-A good example of this is the combination of OpenTrans and BMEcat, which provides an efficient solution for many applications.
+The choice of the right file format depends heavily on the industry and individual requirements.
+However, it is advisable to opt for modern and open standards, as they are often more flexible and future-proof.
+A good example of this is the combination of OpenTrans and BMEcat, which offers an efficient solution for many applications.

-If you have any further questions about this topic or would like to make an appointment for a Live Demo we are at your disposal.
-You can reach us via the contact form at , by e-mail at info@smartstore.com or by phone from Monday to Friday between 10 and 16 o'clock at +4923153350.
+Do you have questions about this topic?
+Or would you like to send us your feedback?
+Then reach us via the contact form, via email at info@smartstore.com, or by phone Monday to Friday between 10 a.m. and 4 p.m. at the number +49 231 53350.